linkeddatacenter/kees/README.md

 ## SPARQL service requirements

 A KEES compliant sparql endpoint SHOULD support the  **kees:guard** feature: a KEES compliant sparql endpoint SHOULD return 503 Error of any SPARQL QUERY that happens on a RDF Store that is not in the  *teaching window* state.
-A KEES compliant sparql endpoint SHOULD enable this feature only if the http header "X-KEES-guard: enable" is present.
+A KEES compliant sparql endpoint SHOULD disable this feature if the http header "X-KEES-guard: disable" is present.

 A KEES compliant sparql endpoint SHOULD support http caching specs [as described in Section 13 of RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html) for all SPARQL queries that happened in the same teaching windows.